csteinmetz1/auraloss/README.md

 # auraloss
-A collection of audio focused loss functions in PyTorch.
+A collection of audio-focused loss functions in PyTorch.

 ## Setup